vercel/nextjs-subscription-payments/README.md

 Optionally, to speed up the setup, we have added a [fixtures file](fixtures/stripe-fixtures.json) to bootstrap test product and pricing data in your Stripe account.
 The [Stripe CLI](https://stripe.com/docs/stripe-cli#install) `fixtures` command executes a series of API requests defined in this JSON file.
 Simply run `stripe fixtures fixtures/stripe-fixtures.json`.

-**Important:** Be sure webhook forwarding is active when you create your products, or the products created will not be imported into your database.
+**Important:** Make sure that you've configured your Stripe webhook correctly and redeployed with all needed environment variables.

 #### Configure the Stripe customer portal